panasenco/panasenco.github.io/_posts/2015-04-08-quick-django-deploy.md

 ---

-###Step 3.
-Install MySQL and restore your development database.
+### Step 3.
+Install MySQL and duplicate your development database.

 1. *(In your personal computer's Terminal)* Make a "dump" of your development database.
 Here, [user] is the user you used during the development of your Django app and [dbname] is the name of the database you used.